 If you have a flower bed or a garden (or just want to add a splash of color to your yard), Raspberry Sundae peonies are a great addition.
-Read on to learn all about the famous Raspberry Sundae Peony!
+Read on to learn all about the famous Raspberry Sundae peony!

-Raspberry Sundae was bred from the Charley’s White Peony and an unnamed peony grown from seed by Klehm.
+Raspberry Sundae was bred from Charley’s White Peony and an unnamed peony grown from seed by Klehm.
 The first flower was observed in 1951 and the cultivar was introduced to the public in 1968 (source: American Peony Society).

 Flowers of the Raspberry Sundae Peony truly do resemble the dessert they are named after, with creamy vanilla-yellow petals matched up with a berry-pink topping.
 Flowers are large (5″-7″ wide) bombe-type flowers with many layers of fluffy petals.
 Outer petals are pink and are wider than the thinner pink and yellow petals in the middle.
 Raspberry Sundae Peonies tend to bloom in mid-late spring.
-Compared to other peonies, Raspberry Sundae is considered a Mid-Season bloomer.
+Compared to other perennials or peonies, Raspberry Sundae is considered a Mid-Season bloomer.

 Raspberry Sundae Peony plants do take years to grow to mature size.
-At full-grown size, the plants are generally 36″ tall and have a width of 30″-36″ across.
+At full-grown size, the beautiful plants are generally 36″ tall and have a width of 30″-36″ across.
 Despite the name “Raspberry Sundae”, peonies are not edible.
 They are, however, gorgeous flowers that would be a wonderful addition to any garden.

 There are three main types of peony plants: tree, herbaceous, and intersectional.
 Raspberry Sundae peonies are among the herbaceous category of peony plants.
-These plants sprout anew from their roots each spring, and will typically grow to be about 3 feet tall by the middle of spring.
-Then, they will bloom and go on to display beautiful foliage throughout summer and even into early fall.
+These plants sprout anew from their peony roots each spring, and will typically grow to be about 3 feet tall by the middle of spring.
+Then, they will bloom and go on to display deep green foliage throughout summer and even into early fall.
 They usually die back to their roots after the first hard frost comes.

-When planting a bare root Raspberry Sundae peony plant, dig a hole that’s large enough for you to spread out the roots without needing to bend them to make it fit.
-Set the crown with buds about 1 inch below ground level.
-The buds, called “eyes”, are small white/pink bits on the otherwise brown and woody root.
+When planting a bare-root Raspberry Sundae peony plant, dig a hole that’s large enough for you to spread out the roots without needing to bend them to make it fit.
+Set the crown with flower buds about 1 inch below ground level.
+The peony buds, called “eyes”, are small white/pink bits on the otherwise brown and woody root.
 Be sure to place the root in the ground so the eyes are facing up towards the sky, as they will grow upwards to become the stems.

 Fall is the best time of year to plant bare-root peonies, but make sure to plant them at least 6 weeks before the ground freezes.
 This will give them the best chance of blooming the following spring.
-Raspberry Sundae bare root peonies can also be planted in early spring.
+Raspberry Sundae bare-root peonies can also be planted in early spring.

 Raspberry Sundae peonies should be planted and spaced out about 3 to 4 feet apart.
 This type of peony plant will usually spread to be about 3 feet wide, so you’ll need to have them spaced out at least that much.
 They are on the larger end of the spectrum in terms of peony sizes.

 Raspberry Sundae peonies can grow to be about 2.5 to 3 feet tall.
 They can spread to be about 2.5 to 3 feet wide as well.
-Good soil, adequate water for its needs, and plenty of sunlight will help your peony plant to grow strong.
+Good well drained soil, adequate water for its needs, and plenty of sunlight will help your peony plant to grow strong.
 If it’s given the care that it needs, this plant will be able to thrive and grow to its full size.